Thanksyy/thanksyy.github.io/index.md

 <hr>

-I am actively seeking self-motivated [PhD students](https://luoyuyu.vip/files/positions.pdf) (2024 Fall).
+I am actively seeking self-motivated [PhD students](https://luoyuyu.vip/files/positions.pdf) (Spring/Fall 2025).
 If you are interested in working with me, please send an email with your CV and transcripts for all degrees.

 ## Preprint